TAKE A LOOK-India's budget focuses on growth, paring deficit

 Click on the links below to see the latest stories:

-LATEST >Modi budgets for economic growth, deficit plans questioned >HIGHLIGHTS-Modi focuses on growth, deficit in first budget >India surprises by keeping gold import duty at 10 pct >Modi budgets $33 million to help build world's tallest statue >Govt raises military spending, eases FDI limit in arms industry >India takes step towards allowing FDI in e-commerce >Corporate winners and losers from India's budget >Govt targets 4 pct farm growth this year after bumper 2013 crop >Vodafone to push ahead with India arbitration after budget >BREAKINGVIEWS-Spending hike is best part of low-key budget
+LATEST >Modi budgets for Indian growth, aims to curb deficit >HIGHLIGHTS-Modi focuses on growth, deficit in first budget >India surprises by keeping gold import duty at 10 pct >India takes step towards allowing FDI in e-commerce >Corporate winners and losers from India's budget >India targets 4 pct farm growth this year after bumper 2013 crop >Vodafone to push ahead with India arbitration after budget >BREAKINGVIEWS-Spending hike is best part of low-key budget >Government report urges strong steps to contain fiscal deficit >Govt says pvt funds will help rail system, but gives no details

 INSIGHT >Riding on Modinomics hopes, indebted firms rush to lock in funds >Modi to target record asset sales in first budget -source >Modi eyes first labour overhaul in decades to create jobs >VIDEO-Modi's momentum presents budget opportunity: reut.rs/VytQ0J >Modi faces uphill task to put India's railways on track >VIDEO-The struggle to put railways back on track: reut.rs/1qDdRdj

-EARLIER >Government report urges strong steps to contain fiscal deficit >Govt says pvt funds will help rail system, but gives no details >India likely to sell 5 pct stake in SAIL in late July -sources >India partially rolls back steep railway fare hike >Stable govt brightens prospects for economic recovery-cbank (Compiled by by Malini Menon in NEW DELHI)
+EARLIER >India likely to sell 5 pct stake in SAIL in late July -sources >India partially rolls back steep railway fare hike >Stable govt brightens prospects for economic recovery-cbank (Compiled by by Malini Menon in NEW DELHI)